21 – The Buggles

 # 18 – David Lee Roth

-Do you remember Dave TV.
+Do you remember Dave TV?
 Yes, Van Halen was one of the biggest bands in the world before MTV and they didn’t need MTV at all to make them any bigger than they were.
 Yet, the channel did raise the stardom of their lead singer David Lee Roth who loved every minute of it.
-The channel was probably part to blame in the man leaving Van Halen as they helped David Lee Roth promote his Crazy From The heat videos convincing the star that he could be even bigger on his own.
+The channel was probably partly to blame for the man leaving Van Halen as they helped David Lee Roth promote his Crazy From The Heat videos convincing the star that he could be even bigger on his own.
 Wrong!

 # 17 – Dire Straits